microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/examples/v1.0-beta/New-MgTeam.md

 			IsFavoriteByDefault = $false
 		}
 		@{
-			DisplayName = "Issues and Feedback ðŸž"
+			DisplayName = "Issues and Feedback ï¿½"
 			Description = "This is a sample of a channel that is not favorited by default, these channels will appear in the more channels overflow menu."
 		}
 	)